Are Retroactive Social Security Disability Benefits Taxable?

-Most Social Security disability claimants wait several months -- and sometimes several years -- before they are approved for benefits.
-When you are approved for benefits, you will generally be awarded a retroactive payment -- called back pay -- of all the benefits you should have received from the date of onset of your disability.
-In many -- but not all -- cases, this back pay is taxable.
+Most Social Security disability claimants wait several months – and sometimes several years – before they are approved for benefits.
+When you are approved for benefits, you will generally be awarded a retroactive payment, or back pay, of all the benefits you should have received from the date of onset of your disability.
+In many – but not all – cases, these retroactive Social Security benefits are taxable.

 Reporting Back Pay

 You have two choices for reporting Social Security back pay on your taxes.
 One is to report the back pay as income in the year in which you received it.
 If you do this, the taxable portion of your benefits will all be taxed using that year's rate.
 The other option – called lump sum election – allows you to determine your tax rate on the lump sum payment as if you had been receiving the benefits from the time you were disabled.